seehuhn/go-pdf/docs/content/pdf/text/fonts.md

 ## Composite Fonts

+Composite fonts use multi-byte character codes, which map to numeric character identifiers (CIDs).
+CIDs are then mapped to glyphs in the font file.
+The following information applies to composite PDF fonts.

+- In addition to the font dictionary, composite fonts have a separate CIDFont dictionary.
+  Information which requires knowledge about the encoding is in the the font dictionary, the remaining information is in the CIDFont dictionary.
+The CIDFont dictionary can be located via the `DescendantFonts` entry in the font dictionary.

 - The `Subtype` value in the font dictionary is `Type0`.

-- Composite fonts use multi-byte character codes to describe character identifiers (CIDs).
-Only information which requires knowledge about the mapping used is stored in the the font dictionary, the remaining information is stored in the CIDFont dictionary.
-The CIDFont dictionary can be located via the `DescendantFonts` entry in the font dictionary.
 Different types of composite fonts are distinguished by the `Subtype` entry in the CIDFont dictionary.

-- The `Encoding` entry in the font dictionary contains a CMap which maps character codes to CIDs.
+- The `Encoding` entry in the font dictionary specifies a CMap which defines which byte sequences form valid character codes, and which CID values these character codes map to.

-  Valid codes are defined by the codespace ranges in the CMap.
-If a code is invalid, the following things happen:
+  If the byte sequence does not start with a valid character code, the following things happen:

-  1. CID 0 is returned.
-  2. The number of input bytes consumed is the length of the shortest code which contains the longest possible prefix of the given code.
-In particular, if no valid code starts with the first byte of the given code, the number of bytes consumed is the length of the shortest code.
+  1. The longes prefix of the byte sequence which forms the start of a valid character code is identified.
+The number of input bytes consumed is the length of the shortest valid code which starts with this prefix.
+In particular, if no valid code starts with the first byte of the given code, the number of bytes consumed is the length of the shortest code overall.
+  2. CID 0 is used.

-  If the code is valid, the following things happen:
+  If a valid code is found, the following things happen:

-  1. If there is a `cidchar` or `cidrange` mapping for the code, the resulting CID is returned.
+  1. If there is a `cidchar` or `cidrange` mapping for the code, the resulting CID is used.
-  2. Otherwise, if there is a `notdef` mapping for the code, the resulting CID is returned.
+  2. Otherwise, if there is a `notdef` mapping for the code, the resulting CID is used.
-  3. Otherwise, CID 0 is returned.
+  3. Otherwise, CID 0 is used.

+- CIDs are mapped to glyphs as explained below for the different font types.
-- If the font does not contain a glyph for a CID, the following things happen:
+  If the font does not contain a glyph for a CID, the following things happen:

   1. If the CMap contains a `notdef` mapping for the corresponding code, and there is a glyph for the CID from the `notdef` mapping, this glyph is shown.
   2. Otherwise, the glyph for CID 0 is shown.

-- There is a selection of pre-defined character collections which imply a map between CID values and characters/glyphs/unicode.
-This can be used for glyph selection (see below), and for text extraction.
-The character collection is specified by the `CIDSystemInfo` entry in the CIDFont dictionary and in the CMap.

 - The `WMode` entry of the CMap specifies the writing mode (horizontal or vertical).